ADVENTURE EDUCATION ?

 Adventure Education is all about growing as a person.
 More specifically, it’s about the kind of person it helps you become.
 Mindset is defined as “the established set of attitudes held by someone.”
 The most basic goal is to build positive attitudes when faced with challenges.
 Adventure Education encourages self-reliance overall.

 Adventure Education helps students learn how to work together, support each other, and solve problems.
-The natural world becomes the classroom, offering rich opportunities for hands-on, authentic learning.
+The natural world becomes the classroom, offering rich opportunities for authentic learning.
 Through diverse and dynamic outdoor experiences, Adventure Education fosters student engagement, empowerment, empathy, and respect for self, others, and the environment.

 Students benefit from Adventure Education through empowerment, collaboration, building trust and empathy, mindfulness, and acquiring the essential skills for safe and sustainable utilization of the outdoors.
 Another important goal of Adventure Ed. is to cultivate an understanding of environmental systems and gain perspective about our human impact on the planet.

-High school students would have much of the planning responsibilities for their own voyages, but with more freedom to choose destinations and programming.
+High school students have much of the planning responsibilities for their own voyages, but with more freedom to choose destinations and programming.
 High school trips will start to focus out of state and internationally in the coming years.